pypyr-scheduler/pypyr-scheduler-server/README.md

 Run `python -m pyrsched start`.
 Browse to `http://localhost:8090/api/doc`.
 New pipelines have to be present in the `pipelines` directory first before adding them.
 This will likely change in the future, you'll be able to upload them using the restful interface.

+## Documentation

+Detailed documentaion is available on [ReadThedocs](https://pypyr-scheduler.readthedocs.io).
+It is generated from the `docs/source` folder in this repository.
+Feel free to send a PR is you find any typos.

 ## Development

-The API schema was created with [Spotlight Studio](https://stoplight.io/studio/).
-It should be compliant to the [OpenAPI 3.0.0 specification](https://swagger.io/docs/specification/).
+The API schema should be compliant to the [OpenAPI 3.0.0 specification](https://swagger.io/docs/specification/).